-The Group's identification and review of risks are carried out during Head of Departments (HOD) meetings as an ongoing process.
+The Group's identification and review of risks are carried out during Head of Departments (HOD) meetings as an on-going process.
 The Group updates as required the status of its risk profile in the process of identifying, evaluating and managing the significant risks faced by the Group.
-The topics that were discussed include project management, human resources, procurement and finance & accounts.
+The topics that were discussed include project management, human resources performance management, fixed asset management and contract operations.